ghostmodeguard/hiding/README.md

 ## Important Notes

-- Ensure that you handle errors appropriately, especially during the creation of the OAEPReader instance and when reading the computed hiding risk message.
+- Ensure that you handle errors appropriately, especially during the creation of the AESReader instance and when reading the computed hiding risk message.
 - The private key should be kept confidential and not shared publicly.

 ## License